 - 1. All original or later contributing entrance elements shall be preserved. - 2.
 The original or later contributing entrance design and arrangement of the door openings shall be retained. - 3.
-Enlarging or reducing entrance/door openings for the purpose of fitting stock (larger or smaller) doors shall not be allowed.

-- 4. Original or later contributing entrance materials, elements, details and features (functional and decorative) shall be retained and, if necessary, repaired by patching, splicing, consolidating or otherwise reinforcing using recognized preservation methods. - 5.
+Enlarging or reducing entrance/door openings for the purpose of fitting stock (larger or smaller) doors shall not be allowed. - 4.
+Original or later contributing entrance materials, elements, details and features (functional and decorative) shall be retained and, if necessary, repaired by patching, splicing, consolidating or otherwise reinforcing using recognized preservation methods. - 5.
 Deteriorated or missing entrance elements, materials, features (functional and decorative), details, and ornamentation should be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation.
 Alternative materials will be considered on a case-by-case basis. - 6.
 When replacement is necessary, it should be based on physical or documentary evidence. - 7.
 Original or later contributing entrance materials, elements, features (functional and decorative) and details shall not be sheathed or otherwise obscured by other materials. - 8.
 Storm doors (aluminum or wood-framed) shall not be allowed on the primary entrance unless evidence shows that they had been used.
 They may be allowed on secondary entrances.
 Where allowed, storm doors shall be painted to match the color of the primary door. - 9.
 Unfinished aluminum storm doors shall not be allowed. - 10.
 Replacement door hardware should replicate the original or be appropriate to the style and period of the building. - 11.
 Buzzers, alarms and intercom panels, where allowed, shall be flush mounted and appropriately located. - 12.
-Entrance elements should be of a color based on paint seriation studies.
-If an adequate record does not exist, repainting shall be done with colors that are appropriate to the style and period of the building/entrance.
+Entrance repainting not applicable.

-8.3.7 Porches/Stoops (also refer to Masonry,, Architectural Metals, Entrances/Doors, Roofs, and Accessibility)
+8.3.7 Porches/Stoops (also refer to Masonry, Architectural Metals, Entrances/Doors, Roofs, and Accessibility)

-- 1. All original or later contributing porch elements shall be preserved. - 2.
-Original or later contributing porch and stoop materials, elements, features (functional and decorative), details, and ornamentation shall be retained if possible and, if necessary, repaired using recognized preservation methods. - 3.
+1. All original or later contributing porch elements shall be preserved.

+- 2. Original or later contributing porch and stoop materials, elements, features (functional and decorative), details, and ornamentation shall be retained if possible and, if necessary, repaired using recognized preservation methods. - 3.
 Deteriorated or missing porch and stoop materials, elements, features (functional and decorative), details and ornamentation should be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation.
 Alternative materials will be considered on a case-by-case basis. - 4.
-When replacement is necessary, it should be based on physical or documentary evidence.

-- 5. Original or later contributing porch and stoop materials, elements, features (functional and decorative), details and ornamentation shall not be sheathed or otherwise obscured by other materials. - 6.
+When replacement is necessary, it should be based on physical or documentary evidence. - 5.
+Original or later contributing porch and stoop materials, elements, features (functional and decorative), details and ornamentation shall not be sheathed or otherwise obscured by other materials. - 6.
 Porch and stoop elements should be of a color based on paint seriation studies.
 If an adequate record does not exist repainting shall be done with colors that are appropriate to the style and period of the building/porch and stoop.